Maud Allan: Stage and dance career

-Allan began her dance career after meeting Ferruccio Busoni, the director of the Meister-schüle in Weimar, Germany where she studied piano after she finished studying in Berlin.
-Allegedly, the first time Allan danced was in front of Busoni and he became enthralled with her performance requesting that she stop pursuing piano and pursue dance instead.
-One of Busoni's contemporaries was Marcel Remy who became her agent, manager, and composer.
+Allan began her dance career after meeting Ferruccio Busoni, the director of the Meister-schüle in Weimar, Germany, where she studied piano after she finished studying in Berlin.
+Allegedly, the first time Allan danced was in front of Busoni, who was enthralled with the performance and advised her to stop pursuing piano and change to dance.
+One of Busoni's contemporaries, Marcel Remy, became her agent and manager, and composed music for her to dance to.

 She made her stage debut in Vienna, Austria on 24 November 1903, at the age of 30.
 She danced to Mendelssohn, Beethoven, Bach, Schumann, Chopin, Schubert, and Debussy.
-Allan toured this performance throughout Europe and travelled to cities like Liège, Brussels, Berlin, Leipzig, and Cologne over the next 5 years.
-These five years were crucial for solidifying Allan's career change from pianist to dancer and legitimating her talents among the ranks of Isadora Duncan and Ruth St. Denis.
+Allan toured this performance in Europe, including Liège, Brussels, Berlin, Leipzig, and Cologne, over the next 5 years.

-The piece that placed Allan at the pinnacle of dance in Europe was The Vision of Salome, which premiered in Vienna in December 1906.
+The piece that gained Allan the most recognition in Europe was The Vision of Salome, which premiered in Vienna in December 1906.
 This show was inspired by Oscar Wilde's play Salome, which she first saw with Marcel Remy in 1904.

-The play is centered around Salome, King Herod's stepdaughter, and her attraction to Jokanaan (John the Baptist) who has been imprisoned by her stepfather.
-After Jokanaan rejects her advances because she is a "daughter of Sodom", she dances the Dance of the Seven Veils in exchange for anything she wants from her stepfather.
+Wilde's play is centered around Salome, King Herod's stepdaughter, and her attraction to Jokanaan (John the Baptist) who has been imprisoned by her stepfather.
+After Jokanaan rejects her advances because she is a "daughter of Sodom", she dances the Dance of the Seven Veils for her stepfather in exchange for anything she wants.
 After dancing, she asks for Jokanaan's head.
 Despite her father's resistance, she gets what she wants and Jokanaan dies.

 Allan thought that the lead role could have been better expressed through a different medium, and this is how she got her idea for The Vision of Salome.
 Remy also created the score for the performance.